sunman97-ui/ai-docify/README.md

 ```bash
 ai-docify my_script.py --provider openai --model gpt-5-mini --mode rewrite

 ```

 #### `inject` Mode

 *Best for surgical precision and preserving formatting.*

 This mode intelligently injects docstrings without altering any other part of your code—including formatting and comments.
-It is the ideal choice for projects with strict linting rules or when you only want to add documentation without any other changes.
+It uses Function Calling to insert docstrings directly into the AST (Abstract Syntax Tree).
 This precision comes at a slightly higher token cost.

 ```bash
 ai-docify my_script.py --provider openai --model gpt-5-mini --mode inject

 ```

 ### 1. Using OpenAI (Cloud)